hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Additionally, the tests require a set of files to start off with.
 These consist of four cloud files in RAW format, named `{user}-wii1.hdd`, `{user}-wii2.hdd`, `{user}-wii3.hdd`, and `{user}-wii4.hdd`; and one ssh public key named `{user}-wik3.pub`.
 They should be placed in the `unit_tests/web_tests/misc_files` directory.

+In order to set up the tests on a new server, the `unit-test` server in `.csv2/unit-test/settings.yaml` must be modified accordingly, and the profiles must be set up again for the new server.
+The `server_url` variable in `web_test_setup_cleanup` should also be modified to match the new server.

 ## Adding Tests

 New test modules should be named starting with `test_web_` (the modules starting with `web_test_` are helper modules).
 The test files should be named `test_web_<page>.py`, with the class being named `TestWeb<Page>`.
 Individual tests should be named `test_web_<page>_<action>_<details>`, where `<action>` is the name of the action using the `cloudscheduler` command.
 If suitably complex, `<action>` should ideally be formatted as `<object>_<action_on_object>_<details>`.
 Note that individual tests having names that start with `test` is currently the only breaking naming requirement.